Security-Onion-Solutions/securityonion-docs/opnsense.rst

 OPNSense Integration Guide
 ==========================

 Integrate your OPNSense firewall with your Security Onion grid system to utilize it as a makeshift sensor, allowing management of Suricata rules through Detections.
 This is particularly useful for users or organizations that find it challenging to install network taps on their egress connections.
-To enable this feature, you must have SSH access to the firewall.

 Prerequisites
 -------------

 - **SSH Access**: You must have SSH access to your OPNSense firewall.
-- **SO Manager Access**: Access to the manager of your grid system.
+- **SO Manager Access**: Access to the manager of your grid.
 - **Administrative Rights**: Ability to modify settings in the OPNSense GUI.

 Configuring Detections
 ----------------------

 The Detections module can now manage rules for external Suricata instances.
-Please refer to the :ref:`detections` for detailed instructions on how to set this up.
+Please refer to the :ref:`detections` documentation for detailed instructions on how to set this up.

 Trust the Grid CA
 -----------------

-To establish a secure connection between your OPNSense firewall and the grid manager, you need to trust the Grid Certificate Authority (CA) certificate on your firewall.
+To establish a secure connection between your OPNSense firewall and the grid manager, you need to trust the grid's Certificate Authority (CA) certificate on your firewall.

 **Steps:**